UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 <opt text="<code>(8, 2)</code>">

-Remember the number of rows preceeds the number of columns.
+Remember the number of rows precedes the number of columns.

 </opt>